The mercy holiday

 So why was God not fighting mad when he left that holy place?
 We humans signed our own death warrant when we killed the King he had sent to earth.
 Why didn't God angrily enforce it on the spot?
 Why didn't he blow up the planet without leaving a trace?
 Or why didn't he send a plague that would wipe out humans but leave the rest of creation to carry on in peace without us?

 None of those things happened because the Messiah had just made the perfect atonement for all sins, including the sin of those who got him crucified.
 After leaving the Temple in Jerusalem, God was not so much a “God on the loose” as a “God on the move.”
-He went on a mission of mercy not judgment.
+He went on a mission of mercy, not judgment.

-He was coming out into the open, moving into a new earthly home that was much more accessible than the Temple's inner sanctum had ever been.
+God was coming out into the open, moving into a new earthly home that was much more accessible than the Temple's inner sanctum had ever been.
 His new home or “Temple” was a place purified by the atoning blood of the Messiah.

 This “place” is actually a community: “We who believe are carefully joined together, becoming a holy temple for the Lord.
 Through him you Gentiles are also joined together as part of this dwelling where God lives by his Spirit.”
 (Ephesians 2.21-22) Each of our bodies is also an individual “temple” of the Holy Spirit, which means that God remains “on the move,” “in the open,” plain for all to see.
 (1 Corinthians 6.19)